kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Rate Limiter.md

 	ScheduledExecutorService
 	RetrieveRulesTask
 	```
-	1.3 RetrieveJobScheduler runs RetrieveRulesTask, which makes a remote call to the Rules service for retrieving all the rules for this service.
-It then creates token buckets and puts them into the cache.
+	1.3 RetrieveJobScheduler runs RetrieveRulesTask, which **makes a remote call to the Rules service** for retrieving all the rules for this service.
+It then **creates token buckets and puts them into the cache**.
-2. RulesCache interface is responsible for storing rules in memory.
+2. **RulesCache** interface is responsible for storing rules in memory.
 	- TokenBucketCache class implements RulesCache, it is responsible for storing token bucket objects, Map / ConcurrentHashMap / Google Guava Cache
 3. ClientIdentifier Interface builds a key that uniquely identifies a client.
 	- ClientIdentifierBuilder implements ClientIdentifier, it is responsible for building a key based on user identity information (for example login).
 There can be other implementations as well, for example based on IP address or retrieve client identity information from request context